Fuerteventura airport is a really nice airport in my opinion, and I have been to quite a few airports around the world in my life.

 - Caleta de Fuste €17-20

 The buses in Fuerteventura are quite reliable and inexpensive.
 However, depending on where you are going then it may take a long time as you may need to change buses more than once.

-Heading north to Corralejo or El Cotillo by bus you will need to change in Puerto del Rosario, the capital.
+For example, to travel by bus from Fuerteventura airport to Corralejo or El Cotillo you will need to change at the bus station in Puerto del Rosario, the capital.

 The routes and timetables can be found on the Tiadhe Bus Company website.

 Fuerteventura airport departures area